 You’ve just received a fine pair of quad skates and are now wondering what to do with them.
 Luckily, you landed on this post.
 And this post will focus on how to rollerskate for beginners.
 Here’s how to ride rollerblades in case you’d like to learn.

 Lots of beginner quad skaters tend to rollerskate the way they walk.
+By the way, did you know that roller skating the wrong way can lead to shin pain?
 While that may be perfectly OK for a complete beginner rollerskater, you certainly don’t want to skate at that level forever.
 Instead, you want to learn how to smooth out those awkward steps and learn how to ease into nice, super smooth, powerful strides.

 In this beginner rollerskating tutorial, I explain how to get started riding your brand-new quad skates in minutes.